lynda365/lynda365.github.io/_posts/2021-03-27-moroccan-chicken.md

 - Heat the oil and gently fry onion for 8 mins until soft.
 Add ginger and garlic, cook for another 2 mins.
 Add the ground spices, cook for another 2 mins.
 Add the chicken and sultanas and cook, stirring, until the chicken is browned.
 - Add everything else except the almonds.
 Bring to the boil and simmer for 10-15 mins until the chicken is cooked.
 - Add the almonds and serve with couscous
+- To make the couscous, place 100g couscous in a bowl, add a glug of olive oil, then add 200ml boiling water and stir.
+Leave for 10 mins or until the couscous has absorbed the water.
+Then steam for 10 mins and serve.

 comments:
 - Serves 4-6